marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 (gdb)
 ```

-The control path which explains why a heartbeat response is not returned
+The control path which explains why a heartbeat response is not sent back to the
-is not that trivial and without a proper knowledge of the
-library it's difficult to fully grasp what the code does.
-After
-a series of *step* and *next*, the single step execution led to the function
-*buffer_write* in *bf_buff.c*.
+client leads to function *buffer_write* in *bf_buff.c*.

 ```text
 Breakpoint 1, tls1_process_heartbeat (s=0x9910a58) at t1_lib.c:2579